porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 The Angular wrapper of web components can be used like every other Angular component (even with Typescript support).

-After adding the Angular components package to your project, set declarations and import CSS.
+After adding the Angular components package to your project, set declarations and import (S)CSS.
 The following setup is a standard Angular setup with SCSS support:

 #### App module